cajuncoding/GraphQL.AzureFunctionsProxy/README.md

 *It works well with the ModHeader Chrome Extension.
-However, to eliminate that dependency, I may look into making it easier to serve the GraphQL IDE *(Banana Cake Pop)* from an Anonymous Function (without exposing the actual data endpoitn) and/or creating  Bookmarklet/Favlet that does this without an extension in Chrome as time permits...*
+However, to eliminate that dependency, I may look into making it easier to serve the GraphQL IDE *(Banana Cake Pop)* from an Anonymous Function (without exposing the actual data endpoint) and/or creating  Bookmarklet/Favlet that does this without an extension in Chrome as time permits...*